Gift from Party Secretary Young of Oo Syak Village during 2007 China visit.

 Edith Won (Past-President) (left) presenting Honorary Certificate to Gertrude Chang Yee.

 Wah Jip Chang served as President 1996-1997 and a Director thereafter.
-He is recognized for rejuvenating Oo Syak Gee Lu.
+He is recognized for rejuvenating Oo Syak Gee Lu in the late 1990's.
 He is responsible for directing the assembly of a formal membership list, and upgrading the rental property and its insurance coverage.
 Under his leadership member interest in Oo Syak grew.
+Wah Jip Chang passed away February 24, 2018, at the age of 98 years old.
+He was laid to rest at Hawaiian Memorial Park, next to his wife and parents.

 Alvin Chang (left) presenting Honorary Certificate to Wah Jip Chang